raver8/raver8.github.io/README.md

 Hi,

-This is my portfolio page where I list all my work from my previous academic and allowed work exaamples.
+This is my portfolio page where I list all my work from my previous academic and allowed work examples.

 [Academia](https://sites.google.com/view/professorvictorkaramalis/home)